-The T3-IFDP is an immersive leadership-training program for teams wanting to learn how to design and implement effective interprofessional education and collaborative practice projects at their institutions.
-Team members will develop professional leadership skills and strengthen team dynamics to increase project success.
-The program includes three elements: pre-work, a 3.5-day in-person program, and several coaching calls and webinars.
+The T3 Program is an immersive leadership training program for teams wanting to learn how to design and implement effective interprofessional education and collaborative practice projects at their respective institutions.
+The T3 Program is led by health care leaders from national institutions who are trained in and passionate about collaborative, team-based health care, professional development, and assessment and evaluation.
+Teams of 3 or more members are invited to participate and each team member will develop professional leadership skills and strengthen team dynamics to increase project success.
+The program includes pre-work, asynchronous and synchronous learning, and post-training consultations.
+T3 is currently delivered by the University of Texas at Austin.

 • Team time each day to work on your projects

 • Meet with your team as part of pre-work

 • Strengthen and support team dynamics

 • Keep end-users in mind for project planning